Omegance: A Single Parameter for Various Granularities in Diffusion-Based Synthesis: Introduction

+\if 0 However, despite the impressive performance, diffusion models lack a straightforward mechanism to adjust or customize the granularity of the generated content.
+The inherent denoising process in diffusion models progressively refines the generated outputs from coarse to fine details, but controlling this progression at a granular level remains challenging.
+Current approaches do not provide users with an intuitive way to specify or modify the level of details in specific regions of an output, limiting the flexibility and adaptability of diffusion models when more nuanced or application-specific outputs are desired.
+For example, a user may prefer dense concepts in crowded background scenes but smooth textures in human skin.
+This gap highlights the need for methods that enable finer control over the granularity of generated results without sacrificing performance. \fi

+\if 0 In this paper, we investigate the effects of scaling the predicted noise during each denoising step and its impact on the levels of detail in the final outputs.
+We observe that, without altering the network architecture or timestep scheduling, simply adjusting the variance of noise removed at each denoising step leads to different granularities in the visual results.
+This approach offers users a simple and flexible mechanism to control the nuance of concept density, and object texture, enabling tailored adjustments to the synthesized content. \fi

-In this paper, we explore a novel yet `embarrassingly' simple approach for controlling the level of detail in diffusion model outputs by scaling the predicted noise during each denoising step.
-Our method requires no modifications to the network architecture or timestep scheduling.
-Instead, we demonstrate that by dynamically adjusting the variance of the noise removed at each step, we can influence the granularity of the visual output.
+In this paper, we explore a novel yet simple approach for controlling the level of detail in diffusion model outputs by scaling the predicted noise during each denoising step.
+The method does not require any network architecture or noise scheduling modifications.
+Instead, we demonstrate that it can influence the granularity of the visual output by dynamically adjusting the variance of the removed noise at each step.
+While variance scaling is a fundamental operation in diffusion models, to the best of our knowledge, it has not been systematically explored as a means for fine-grained granularity control.
 This simple yet flexible technique allows tailored adjustments in concept density and object texture, offering users a more nuanced control over the synthesized content.